I left my beautiful BLM campsite overlooking Clay Canyon in the morning, then I spent a few more days in southern Utah

 Powell boat expeditions down the Colorado River in 1869 and 1871.

-Above right: Just roll down the window and let the wind blow through your hair as you
+Left: Roll down the window and let the wind blow through your hair as

 Above left: This is a small river in southern Utah that feeds into the Colorado River.
 It was named by the